wkolowski/Type-Theory-Wishlist/README.md

 TODO:
 - Figure out how the deep induction principles can be implemented in Coq.
 - How exactly does termination checking work for truly nested types?
+- Decide whether the syntax sugar for families in which codomain indices don't vary should be included in the language.

 ### [Inductive-Inductive Types](Induction/Induction-Induction) <a id="induction-induction"></a> [↩](#toc)